Lykos/cube_trainer/README.md

 ## Production Setup

 The website is hosted on Heroku and is automatically deployed if CI on the master branch on Github passes.
+It uses the following Heroku plugins.

-It uses Mailgun for sending mails.
+* It uses Mailgun Starter for sending mails.
+There's also some config on the Mailgun website.
+* It uses Heroku Postgres Basic for the database.
+* It uses Heroku Scheduler to regularly scrape sheets.
+(Although I haven't checked in a while if this is still working and breakages aren't very visible).

+Formerly it also used Redis-to-go for ActionCable.
+Redis-to-go was removed from Heroku in August 2023 and we don't have a replacement yet.
+I.e. the ActionCable related things don't work at the moment.
+Luckily, they are only used to notify the user of achievements, so it's not removing a lot of functionality.

 ## Using the Website